 Basics of Inventory Accounting

-In order to keep tight control of your inventory, set the right prices, properly insure the stock and do your taxes, you’ll need to track a number of variables.
+To keep tight control of your inventory, set the right prices, properly insure the stock and do your taxes, you’ll need to track the number of variables.
 Your accounting software should be able to show you:

 • Cost of goods

 • Associated costs including storage, shipping, and losses due to damage or age